RevolverSnake412/_printf/README.md

 5. When encountering the % character, handle the format specifier that follows (%d, %s, %c, %i, %f) using `va_arg` to retrieve the corresponding argument from the list.

-6. Use the appropriate output functions `write` to print the formatted output.
+6. Use the appropriate output functions like `write` to print the formatted output.

 7. Continue iterating until reaching the end of the format string.

 8. Use `va_end` to clean up the argument list.

+9. Do other tasks